21-year-old gets 9 years in prison for shooting into crowd at downtown Spokane bar

 Bigleggins has three other felony convictions, including criminal mischief with a deadly weapon, which prohibits him from possessing a firearm.

-According to McCollam, Bigleggins is said to have been a close associate, or "little homie," of NFL gang member Diandre Johnson, 26, who was sentenced to 31 years in prison after pleading guilty to the murder of Stevie Cavitt, 24.
+According to McCollam, Bigleggins is said to have been a close associate, or "little homie," of Diandre Johnson, 26, who was sentenced to 31 years in prison after pleading guilty to the murder of Stevie Cavitt, 24.

 Bigleggins himself was shot while trying to rob Mekhi Fletcher, a juvenile at the time, in February 2021 at Sullivan Park in Spokane Valley under the pretext of purchasing a firearm, court documents said.